colin-1833/rocket-stake/readme.md

 # Tax Disclaimer

-It is possible that many countries will consider a RocketStake swap "on your behalf" to be taxable the same way it would be if you made the swap directly yourself.
+It is possible that many countries will consider a RocketStake swap from ETH to rETH "on your behalf" to be taxable the same way it would be if you made the swap directly yourself.
 You will need to consult a tax professional to better guage the risk of different tax strategies.

 # RocketStake's Solution

-RocketStake's web frontend allows ETH holders "stake" their ETH with RocketStake via MetaMask.
+RocketStake's web frontend allows ETH holders to "stake" their ETH with RocketStake via MetaMask.
 Behind the scenes RocketStake converts ETH into rETH.
-Lenders cannot withdraw rETH directly from the contract, only ETH.
+Stakers cannot withdraw rETH directly from the contract, only ETH.
 This contract ensures rETH will not touch your personal wallet.

 # Does RocketStake take a percentage of staking rewards?